The MAE Energy and Propulsion Research Laboratory is centered in the Department of Mechanical and Aerospace Engineering

 field in fluid mechanics and usually take an ad-hoc minor in combustion.

 The minor involves three graduate courses chosen from those relevant

 to the field in MAE.
 Graduate course

-offerings include courses in reactive flows, reaction, kinetics, and hypersonics.
+offerings include courses in reactive flows, reaction kinetics, ionized gas flows, and hypersonics.
 Several scholarships

 and fellowships are available for graduate students through the

 Department and through local industry, and these normally lead to